benhowell/benhowell.github.com/_posts/2015-02-15-thought-machines.md

 **Comment:** _"Sounds more like should I become a mechanic LOL"_

-I'd equate the interest in thinking about abstract machines, and designing, programming and building such things to be more like a hands-on mechanical engineer who likes to build his designs rather than a mechanic who likes to, quote: _"tinker with physical objects"_ but, yes I do see a similarity between the interests of mechanical and software engineers.
+I'd equate the interest in thinking about abstract machines, and designing, programming and building such things to be more like a hands-on mechanical engineer who likes to build their designs rather than a mechanic who likes to, quote: _"tinker with physical objects"_ but, yes I do see a similarity between the interests of mechanical and software engineers.
 <br/>
 <br/>